Turlock Truck Accident Lawyer

-- Government negligence is also looked for to determine if poor maintenance contributed to the crash.
-This may include faulty traffic signals, potholes, weakened or aged guardrails, and others.
+- Government negligence is also examined to determine if poor maintenance contributed to the crash.
+This may include faulty traffic signals, potholes, weakened or aged guardrails, etc.

-Once the evidence has been gathered by our investigators, our seasoned lawyers take over to construct a strong case in favor of our client.
+Once the evidence has been gathered by our investigators, our seasoned lawyers construct a strong case in favor of our client.
 Sometimes, it is used when negotiating with an insurance company for the client.
-If the insurance company refuses to pay out what our client requires, it can be built into a case to present in civil court.Contact a Truck Accident Lawyer in Turlock Today
+If the insurance company refuses to pay out what our client requires, it can be built into a case to present in civil court.Contact a Turlock Commercial Truck Accident Attorney

 Editor's Note: updated [cha 10.10.23] Image by fkevin from Pixabay cd cha [cs 1137]